ShivanshVij/osd62-pm-brk-tisdk/README.md

     ```
     sudo umount /media/<user_name>/*
     ```
-The SD card is not ready.
+The SD card is now ready.
 You can insert the SD card into OSD62-PM-BRK's SD card slot.

 ## Powering your OSD62-PM-BRK board
 1. Connect USB to UART adapter to Host machine USB port